WuChao-2024/rdk_en_wuc_check_fork/docs/clang_development/cdev_dnn_api/model_debug.md

 ## Considerations for Development Machine Simulator

-1. When using the development machine simulator, you can specify the simulated processor architecture by setting the environment variable HB_DNN_SIM_PLATFORM.
+1. When using the development machine simulator, you can specify the simulated processor architecture by setting the environment variable `HB_DNN_SIM_PLATFORM`.
 You can execute the following commands:

-   - "export HB_DNN_SIM_PLATFORM=BERNOULLI" for the "BERNOULLI" architecture, simulating the Horizon "xj2" platform;
+   - `export HB_DNN_SIM_PLATFORM=BERNOULLI` for the `BERNOULLI` architecture, simulating the Horizon `xj2` platform;
-   - "export HB_DNN_SIM_PLATFORM=BERNOULLI2" for the "BERNOULLI2" architecture, simulating the Horizon "x3" platform, **RDK X3** can be used;
+   - `export HB_DNN_SIM_PLATFORM=BERNOULLI2` for the `BERNOULLI2` architecture, simulating the Horizon `x3` platform, **RDK X3** can be used;
-   - "export HB_DNN_SIM_PLATFORM=BAYES" for the "BAYES" architecture, simulating the Horizon "xj5" platform, **RDK Ultra** can be used.
+   - `export HB_DNN_SIM_PLATFORM=BAYES` for the `BAYES` architecture, simulating the Horizon `xj5` platform, **RDK Ultra** can be used.

-2. If the HB_DNN_SIM_PLATFORM environment variable is not set, the simulator platform will be set based on the architecture of the first loaded model.
-For example, if the first loaded model is of "BERNOULLI2" architecture, the program will default to the "x3" platform.
+2. If the `HB_DNN_SIM_PLATFORM` environment variable is not set, the simulator platform will be set based on the architecture of the first loaded model.
+For example, if the first loaded model is of `BERNOULLI2` architecture, the program will default to the `x3` platform.

-3. Before executing any operations related to "resize" in the development machine simulator, you need to specify the platform by using the HB_DNN_SIM_PLATFORM environment variable.
+3. Before executing any operations related to `resize` in the development machine simulator, you need to specify the platform by using the `HB_DNN_SIM_PLATFORM` environment variable.